colejd/Reaction-Diffusion-ThreeJS/readme.md

 * In the root, run `npm install`
 * `npm run build_dev` will build `reaction-diffusion.js` and the required resources into the `dist` folder.
 Put these all into your page and follow the usage instructions.
 * `npm run build_prod` will build a minified version of the library as `reaction-diffusion.min.js` into the `dist` folder.
 * You can run `npm run dev:watch` to serve the simulation on a bundled example page.
-Right now you'll need to stop and re-run this every time you make a change.
+When you make changes to the HTML or JS, the page will reload.

 ## License